Women in aviation: Close of the twentieth century

 In the civilian sector, Veronica Foy became the first woman pilot of Malawi in 1992 and by the close of the decade would become Malawi's first woman captain.
+Also in 1992, Silva McLeod became the first woman from Tonga to earn a pilot's license.
 The first black female Mawalian pilot, Felistas Magengo-Mkandawire began flying as first officer for Air Malawi in 1995.
 In 1993, Aurora Carandang became the first woman captain for Philippine Airlines.
 Asnath Mahapa, the first black South African woman, became a pilot in 1998, the same year that Nicole Chang Leng became the first woman pilot of the Seychelles.
 In November 1998, M'Lis Ward became the first African American woman to captain for a major U.S. commercial airline, United Airlines.
 Also in 1998, Barbara Cassani became CEO of the British airline Go, becoming the first female CEO of a commercial airline.

-In 1998, Aysha Alhameli of the United Arab Emirates became the first Emirati female pilot.
+The same year, Aysha Alhameli of the United Arab Emirates became the first Emirati female pilot.

 More organizations to support women in aviation careers were formed.
 The Ninety-Nines (the 99s) established the Amelia Earhart Memorial Scholarship Fund in 1940 to honor her memory and perpetuate her ideals and love of flying.
 From a single scholarship of $125 in 1941, the annual Amelia Earhart Memorial Scholarship Fund has provided over $12 million in scholarships to women from around the world to advance and succeed in aviation and aerospace.
 Women in Aviation International (WAI) formed in 1990 and formalized the organization in 1994.
 WAI went on to establish the Pioneer Hall of Fame to honor women in aviation who had made special contributions to the field.
 In 1995, the Federation of European Women Pilots (FEWP) was founded in Rome. and two years later the Association for Women in Aviation Maintenance (AWAM) was formed.